unni-krishnan-95/copy/_posts/2019-02-06-2018-google-ctf-beginners-intro.md

 [CTF Time](https://ctftime.org/ctf-wtf/) does a good job at explaining the basics, so I'm just going to quote them (with some "minor" editing)!

-> Capture the Flag (CTF) is a special kind of information security competitions.
+> Capture the Flag (CTF) is a special kind of information security competition.
 There are three common types of CTFs: Jeopardy, Attack-Defense and mixed.
 >
-> Jeopardy-style CTFs has a couple of questions (tasks) in range of categories.
+> Jeopardy-style CTFs have a couple of questions (tasks) which are organized in categories.
 For example, Web, Forensic, Crypto, Binary, PWN or something else.
 Teams compete against each other and gain points for every solved task.
 The more points for a task, the more complicated the task.
 Usually certain tasks appear in chains, and can only be opened after someone on the team solves the previous task.
 Once the competition is over, the team with the highest amount of points, wins!
 >
 > Attack-defense is another interesting type of competition.
 Here every team has their own network (or only one host) with vulnerable services.
 Your team has time for patching and usually has time for developing exploits against these services.
 Once completed, organizers connects participants of the competition to a single network and the wargame starts!
 Your goal is to protect your own services for defense points and to hack your opponents for attack points.
 Some of you might know this CTF if you ever competed in the [CCDC](http://www.nationalccdc.org/index.php/component/content/).
 >